hackundsoehne/htv-jekyll/README.md

 - Create a new `.md` file in the `_jury/` directory
 - Give it a similar header to the other files in the `_jury/` directory

+## How to add seo tags?

+Check the Jekyll SEO plugins [usage](https://github.com/jekyll/jekyll-seo-tag/blob/master/docs/usage.md) and [advanced usage](https://github.com/jekyll/jekyll-seo-tag/blob/master/docs/advanced-usage.md) documenation.

+If the plugin does not support the tags you need, feel free to add them "manuelly" to the `_layouts/default.html` file.